 CT Scans include the risks of radiation that I mentioned before.
 There is an increased risk of an allergic reaction if iodine dye is used during the scans.

-The reactions can be mild to severe, which can lead to shortness of breath, shock and even death.
-Your kid must be adequately hydrated before doing CT scans because it can cause kidney difficulties.
+The reactions can be mild to severe, which can lead to shortness of breath, shock, and even death.
+Your kid must be adequately hydrated before CT scans because it can cause kidney difficulties.

-Also, doctors must be fully aware of whether your kid has allergies or other conditions that may put its health at risk.
+Also, doctors must be fully aware of whether your kid has allergies or other conditions that may put their health at risk.

 The CT Scan can also be very uncomfortable for your kid.
-It may rise claustrophobic feelings while staying for a longer period in the enclosed structure of the CT Scanner.
+It may raise claustrophobic feelings while staying for a more extended period in the enclosed structure of the CT Scanner.

-The use of iodine dye can also cause a metallic flavor in the kid’s mouth after it kid exits the CT scanner, which can lead to sickness, vomiting or even agony.
+Using iodine dye can also cause a metallic flavor in the kid’s mouth after the kid exits the CT scanner, which can lead to sickness, vomiting, or even agony.

 Magnet Implantation Surgery Risks

-There are a few dangers that may occur while the surgeons implant the inner magnet.
+A few dangers may occur while the surgeons implant the inner magnet.

-- Risks associated with the general anesthesia.
-They include nausea, vomiting and trouble breathing which may need a supporting breathing tube to be inserted in your kid’s lungs.
+- Risks associated with general anesthesia.
+They include nausea, vomiting, and trouble breathing which may need a supporting breathing tube to be inserted into your kid’s lungs.